odraghi/demo-k8s-argocd-kustomize/README.md

 ## Pre-requisites
-- gitlab / project and argocd user member as a repoter.
+- gitlab / project and argocd user member as a repoter
+- install cert-manager in k8s cluster
+- setup kind Issuer or CusterIssuer for let's encrypt

 ## install ArgoCD in k8s
 ```bash